 - Time management

 With iOS 6, the Mail app gets some really good makeover.
-The VIP lists make sure you neither miss email from the most important people, nor have to go through tons of random emails to filter out the important ones.
+The VIP lists make sure you neither miss an email from the most important people nor have to go through tons of random emails to filter out the important ones.

 For most purposes, the default email client that comes with your iPad is much more than sufficient.
 But of course, you can go for specific email clients like Gmail in case you want to manage different email folders and labels.

 Separating your email accounts through not just labels but through apps (like having Mail for personal email and Gmail app for official email) can also make managing email easier.

 The most important app required for small/big businesses would be some sort of an Office suite for the iPad.
 Of course, most businesses use computers which solve this need but when you are going to use the iPad much more than the PC/Mac, having an Office Suite for the iPad makes more sense and increases the productivity.

 One of the main reasons why it affects productivity comes from the way you can create or edit documents right on the iPad (optionally, with a beautiful, ergonomic Bluetooth keyboard attached, yes) and send them via email.